-Lani Muelrath, MA, is an award-winning health educator, professor, best-selling author, inspirational speaker, and TV host widely sought for her expertise in mindful, active, plant-based living.
+Lani Muelrath, MA, is an award-winning health educator, professor, best-selling author, inspirational speaker, and TV host widely sought for her expertise in mindful, active, plant-sourced nutrition, vegan living.

 Lani has been featured on CBS-TV, ABC-TV, Prevention magazine, USA Today, Huffington Post, The Saturday Evening Post, and NSPR.
 She created and starred in her own CBS television show, Lani’s All Heart Aerobics, and has served as presenter and consultant for the Physician’s Committee for Responsible Medicine, The Complete Health Improvement Project, and Plant Pure Nation.

 Recognized as a thought leader and pioneer in the integration of vegan living, fitness, and mindfulness, Lani’s approach blends plant-based nutrition with compassion, mind/body awareness, movement, and transformational techniques from mindfulness meditation practice.
 She has been teaching in health, fitness, and wellness for over four decades.

 Lani has been vegetarian/vegan since 1973, when she also started teaching yoga and began a meditation practice.
 The ethical considerations of treatment of animals, the environment, and health were natural outgrowths of these practices.
 Her early studies in meditation took her to India on retreat several times.
 Since then she undertook the study of Insight, or Mindfulness Meditation, which she has practiced for over twenty-five years.
 She has studied with some of the best-known leaders in mindfulness practices, such as S.N Goenka, Jack Kornfield, Sharon Salzburg, Joseph Goldstein, and Diana Winston.